How to Make Bone Broth or Beef Stock

 1. Preheat the oven to 450 degrees F.

-Before roasting.
-You'll notice I absentmindedly added the herbs at the roasting stage.
+In the photos below, you'll notice I absentmindedly added the herbs at the roasting stage.
 This by no means ruined the stock, but I do think it's better to leave the herbs out until the simmering stage.

 After roasting.